-- III.
-In the event of a strip and quote or adhoc repairs to plant, equipment and machinery where it is not possible to ascertain the nature or extent of the work required in order to call for quotations, authorised by the relevant Director. - (c) To the extent feasible, providers must be requested to submit such quotations in writing; - ((d) If it is not possible to obtain at least three quotations, the reasons for such inability must be recorded on the invitation to submit quotations and reported quarterly to the chief financial officer; - (d) The designated officer must record the names of the potential providers requested to provide quotations with their quoted prices; and - (e) If a quotation was submitted verbally, the order may be placed only against written confirmation of the price and conditions of supply by the selected provider within the period stipulated in the invitation to submit quotations.
+- (a) Quotations must be obtained from at least three different providers preferably from, but not limited to, providers whose names appear on the list of accredited prospective providers of the municipality, provided that if quotations are obtained from providers who are not so listed, such providers must meet the listing criteria set out in paragraph 15(2) of this Policy; - (b) To the extent feasible, providers must be requested to submit such quotations in writing; - (c) If it is not possible to obtain at least three quotations, the reasons for such inability must be recorded on the invitation to submit quotations and reported quarterly to the chief financial officer; - (d) The designated officer must record the names of the potential providers requested to provide quotations with their quoted prices; and - (e) If a quotation was submitted verbally, the order may be placed only against written confirmation of the price and conditions of supply by the selected provider within the period stipulated in the invitation to submit quotations.

-17. Formal written price quotations
+18. Formal written price quotations

-- (1) The conditions for the procurement of goods or services through formal written price quotations, are as follows: - (a) Quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality; - (b) In the event of it not being possible to obtain quotations from at least three different providers whose names appear on the list of accredited prospective providers of the municipality, quotations may be obtained from providers who are not so listed, provided that such providers meet the listing criteria set out in paragraph 15(2) of this policy; - (c) that if it is not possible to obtain at least three quotations, the reasons must be recorded and be approved by the chief financial officer or an official designated by the chief financial officer: and - (d) that the accounting officer must record the names of the potential providers and their written quotations; and - (2) A designated official referred to in sub regulation (1)(c) must within three days of the end of each month report to the Chief Financial Officer on any approvals given during that month by that official in terms of that sub regulation.
+- (1) The conditions for the procurement of goods or services through formal written price quotations, are as follows: - (a) Quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality; - (b) In the event of it not being possible to obtain quotations from at least three different providers whose names appear on the list of accredited prospective providers of the municipality, quotations may be obtained from providers who are not so listed, provided that such providers meet the listing criteria set out in paragraph 15(2) of this policy;

+- (c) that if it is not possible to obtain at least three quotations, the reasons must be recorded and be approved by the chief financial officer or an official designated by the chief financial officer; and - (d) that the accounting officer must record the names of the potential providers and their written quotations; and - (2) A designated official referred to in subregulation (1)(c) must within three days of the end of each month report to the Chief Financial Officer on any approvals given during that month by that official in terms of that subregulation.

-18. Procedures for procuring goods or services through written or verbal quotations and formal written price quotations
+19. Procedures for procuring goods or services through written or verbal quotations and formal written price quotations